How Soft Skills Doubled My Software Engineer Salary

 Here's the playbook that transformed me from a quiet junior developer to a sought-after senior software engineer.

-I used to think writing clean code was enough.
+Uncle Bob made me think that writing clean code was enough.

 Then I watched developers with average technical skills get promoted over coding wizards.